 This quotation reflects the miserly attitude of the lead character Ebenezer Scrooge, who prefers to walk up a wide stairs in the dark rather than spend money on lighting the way with a candle (A Christmas Carol was written before the days of electric light that we take for granted today).
 Scrooge even ‘trims’ the candle (cutting the wick to make it last longer) before climbing the stairs on his way to bed.
+Although Scrooge is wealthy he prefers not to spend money to the point of making his own life uncomfortable, such as maintaining a small fire at work and here, not properly lighting his way as he ascends a staircase.

 He fastened the door, and walked across the hall, and up the stairs; slowly too: trimming his candle as he went.